badiaamakhlouf/ML_Zero2Hero/pages/decision_trees.md

   - Techniques to control size:
     - **Pruning:** Remove nodes that add minimal value.
     - Set limits on tree **depth** or **minimum samples per split**.

+### 5- Decision tree learning
+#### 5.1- Measuring purity
+- Entropy is a measure of the impurity or uncertainty in a dataset.
+- The entropy function is denoted as H(p), where p represents the probability or fraction of examples with a specific characteristic (e.g., temperature > 70°C, or the data corresponds to "dogs").
+- If the entropy is high, it indicates that the impurity (or randomness) of the dataset is high, meaning the data is more mixed and less homogeneous.
+- Conversely, lower entropy implies greater purity, where examples are more uniform.

+#### 5.2- Choosing a split: Information Gain
+- To determine which feature to use for splitting at the root node, we calculate the **weighted average of entropy** across all possible splits, not just the raw entropy.
+- The feature that results in the largest reduction in entropy is selected for the split.
+- This reduction in entropy is known as Information Gain: $Information \Gain= Entropy_{root} - weighted average of entropy$
+- Information Gain serves as a metric to identify the feature that best separates the data and should be used for splitting at each node.